wrench-project/eduwrench/web/_pedagogic_modules/include_networking_fundamentals/topologies.md

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/networking_fundamentals/topology.svg">topology</object>
 <b>Figure 2:</b> An example network topology that interconnects 5 hosts.

-The figure above shows an example topology with 5 hosts (the end-points vertices) 4 routers (internal vertices), and 9 network links (the edges).
+The figure above shows an example topology with 5 hosts (the end-point vertices), 4 routers (internal vertices), and 9 network links (the edges).
 Data communicated on the network flows through links and routers.
 The **route** between two hosts is the sequence of network links (and routers) that the data traverses when